Arlington

 adjusted to the dark.
 Red light doesn't hurt night vision as

-much so a red flashlight or red cellophane over a flashlight helps a
+much so a red flashlight or red cellophane over a flashlight helps

 If you have questions, feel free to contact me at jalex [at]